 Curry is a whole delicious world, and one of its friendliest members is Panang Curry.
 Rich and slightly sweet, it’s peanuty, not-too-spicy, and excellent, whether you are looking for a starter curry or one to make an old favorite.

 “Curry” is a catch-all name for a genre of Thai dishes comprised of vegetables, protein, and herbs simmered in a complex sauce made from coconut milk and curry paste.

 Curry pastes differ in color, flavor, and intensity of spice.

 - Green curry, like this Chickpea Curry is distinctly herbaceous and citrusy.

 - Red curry dishes like Thai Curry Chicken usually have a higher spice level.
 The taste of the red chili peppers and spices (like galangal, a close relative of ginger and turmeric) stand out, versus the strong herbs in thai green curry.
 Red curry is the most versatile.
 Red curry is also typically made with shrimp paste, garlic, and salt.

 - Panang curry is very similar to red curry, but it is less spicy and has the addition of ground peanuts.
 Panang curry sauce is also usually thicker and sweeter than red curry.

 The lower spice profile and infusion of peanuts make panang curry sauce one of the most accessible and enjoyable curries, especially if you are new to Thai food.

-    - While the exact ingredients and ratios will vary by brand, panang curry paste is made of dried chili peppers, lemongrass, kaffir lime, coriander, cumin, and galangal, among other ingredients.
+- While the exact ingredients and ratios will vary by brand, panang curry paste is made of dried chili peppers, lemongrass, kaffir lime, coriander seeds, cumin, and galangal, among other ingredients.